-After you install the plug-in for Apple Mail or SpamSieve auto-updates it to a newer version, Mail will not load the plug-in until you enable it.
-(This is not necessary on macOS 10.13 and earlier.)
+After you install the plug-in for Apple Mail or SpamSieve auto-updates it to a newer version, Mail might not load the plug-in until you enable it.
+(Enabling the plug-in is not necessary on macOS 10.13 and earlier.)

-To Enable the Plug-In $\,$
+To Enable the Plug-In